aleen42/PersonalWiki/qa/cassandra.md

     - Random Partitioner:
         - Token will be a BitInteger(0 ~ 2<sup>127</sup>), mapped with hash.
 (In Cassandra, it will take a 128 bits MD5 absolute value, which contains a sign bit)
         - In a in-extreme(極端的) situation, it can map **2<sup>127</sup> + 1** nodes.
-        - *Notice: it's not supported that searching data with key.*
+        - *Notice: it's not supported that searching data with key in this strategic.*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>